JETSCAPE/SummerSchool2020/hydro_session/README.md

 Now we can compare the evolution temperature and flow velocity between these two systems.
 You can visualize the comparison using the jupyter notebook, `hydro_evo-CollisionSystemsComp.ipynb`.
-Launch this notebook in your browser and run the code cells one-by-one to see the comparisons.
+Launch this notebook in your browser and run the code cells one-by-one to see the comparisons (same procedure as in the previous exercise).

 ## <img src="figs/SSJB.gif" alt="SSJB" width="120"/> Study the effects of viscosity in hydrodynamic evolution